 "But this is one of the first times she's let her tea run cold," Selena observed.
-The tanned beauty played with the noisy bangles on her wrist as she commented on their missing friend absent-mindedly.
+The tanned beauty absent-mindedly played with the noisy bangles on her wrist as she theorized on why their friend was missing.
 "Probably held up with him again.
 It's happening more and more frequently."

-Against her will, Luna looked up at the clock again and let out a huff.
+Against her better judgment, Luna looked up at the clock again and let out a huff.

-Selena smiled mischievously, showing her near-perfect teeth behind the red lips.
+Selena smiled mischievously, showing the near-perfect, pearly teeth behind her red lips.
 "Well, look at it this way.
 She'll come with a story now."

 Just as Luna was about to retort her story couldn't possibly beat the one she was dying to get out, the bell on the door of the Ocarina Inn jingled merrily and fresh air from the late spring afternoon swept in.
 Both girls at the table straightened their posture and adjusted their hair and outfits, attempting disinterest in the newest girl's tardiness.

 The young farmer strode in with excuses: "Sorry I'm late!
 Gill and I went for a stroll – oh, thanks for ordering for me – and I lost track of the time.
-By then I realized I was halfway around the island and ten minutes late!"
+By then, I realized I was halfway around the island, and it was ten after noon!"
 She took a long sip of the strong herb tea in her ceramic mug.
 When she set it back down on the table with a grimace at the stale taste, two pairs of eyes were watching her.
 "What?"

 Luna fondled one of her pink ponytails and forced a grin.
 "Oh, nothing!
 Just catching up with Selena."

-"She hasn't said a single interesting thing in the past half hour," Selena tattled.
+"She hasn't said a single interesting thing in the past half hour," Selena tattled, propping up her chin in her palms.
 "So, Molly, what's new with Gilligan?
 Any steamy stories for our gossip hour?"

 "Jeez, you've become such a snob dating him!"
 Selena complained.
+She spread herself back down over the table in a huff.
 "What happened to the live wire we used to know?
 Giggling all the way down the street when there wasn't anything funny and doing headstands with me on the beach?"

 "Selena, that was when we were children," Luna chided, resting a hand protectively on Molly's forearm.
+She winked at her knowingly.
 "I personally like the new Molly."

 "Same?"
 Selena asked.
 "Pfft!"

 "Dear, you're not the same," Luna shook her head in agreement.
+She gestured to her, and Molly shrunk under her scrutiny.
 "But you're grown up!
 It's a good change."

-"Sewing," Luna shrugged.
+"Sewing," Luna shrugged with a little sigh.
 "But I had big news.
-Now it doesn't seem so big anymore."
+Now it doesn't seem so big anymore..."